Toward Computing Bounds for Ramsey Numbers Using Quantum Annealing: Results and Discussion

 In the next experiment we collected the data in Table \ref{halfTable} to compare MCT on non-complete graphs for simulated annealing with hybrid methods and purely quantum methods.
 Once again each experiment was run three times, with separate listings only if different results appeared.
+The purely quantum method used the best result of $2000$ samples, a chain strength of $600$, a $60$ microsecond annealing time, and $5$ reverse spin-transformations.
+In addition a different embedding was used on each run.
+These values were chosen after testing a few combinations of parameters.
 The graphs were randomly generated with roughly $50\%$ edge saturation on each trial.
 The $n$ column refers to the number of vertices in the graph.
 Simulated annealing was used as a baseline for the minimum number of triangles and the other methods are compared to simulated annealing and printed as (other method - simulated annealing).
 One can see that the simulated annealing and hybrid methods always agreed in our trials and presumably found the true minimum.
 Note the hybrid method was limited to $5$ seconds a run.
 The purely quantum method found the same coloring as the simulated annealing and hybrid method only for $n=10$ and the raw difference between answers got progressively worse as the graph grew larger.
 Once again the experiment was capped at $n=30$ as for larger graphs the embedding time began to grow large.

 The purely quantum methods were studied to understand how they performed when running the $R(4)$ Ramsey problem.
+The experiments were run by taking $1000$ reads and taking the best sample.
+A chain strength of $600$ and an annealing time of 20 microseconds were used.
+A different embedding was used for each run.
+Similar to before these parameters were chosen after a brief parameter search.
 Table \ref{K4quantum} is the result.
 The $n$ column refers to the $n$ in $K_n$.
 And again, each trial was run three times.
 As $R(4) = 18$ the minimum value for each row is $0$, however, the purely quantum runs only found this for $K_6$.
 The number of monochromatic triangles found increased with $n$ as is to be expected as the size of the problem grows.